MicrosoftDocs/quantum-docs/articles/pricing.md

 |IonQ Aria 1 |<ul><li>1-Qubit Gate Shot: $0.000220 (USD) deducted from your credits</li><li>2-Qubit Gate Shot: $0.000975 (USD) deducted from your credits</li><li>Minimum price per program execution:<ul><li>$97.50 (USD) - default setting, error mitigation is on</li><li> $12.4166 (USD) if error mitigation is off</li></ul></ul>|

 > [!NOTE]
 > Once you have consumed all the credits you need to switch to a different plan to continue using IonQ.
-Azure Quantum won’t start charging you once you reach your credit limit.
+Azure Quantum won’t charge you when you reach your credit limit.

 > [!IMPORTANT]
-> There are no costs or charges to using your free credits.
+> There are no costs or charges for using your free credits.
 However, there may be some small storage costs, as the input and output of your credits jobs are stored in a storage account that you pay for.
 Job data is typically <1MB per job.
 > For more details, see [Azure Blob Storage pricing](https://azure.microsoft.com/pricing/details/storage/blobs/).

 ### [Pay As You Go](#tab/tabid-paygo)